wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 ## Customizable templates

-Several steps produces files.
-Files are built using "templates" as base, where placeholders in the format `{{{PLACEHOLDER}}}` are replaced with values calculated by the step.
+Several steps produce files.
+Files are built using "templates" as a base, where placeholders in the format `{{{PLACEHOLDER}}}` are replaced with values calculated by the step.

 Templates are located in the `/templates` directory under WP Starter root.

 However, users might replace all or some templates via the `templates-dir` configuration.

-If that setting is filled and files with same name of the ones in the default templates directory are found in the given directory, those will be used instead of the standard ones.
+If that setting is filled and if files with the same name as the ones in the default templates directory are found in the given directory, those will be used instead of the standard ones.

 Considering that `templates-dir` could be any folder, and considering that WP Starter always run _after_ Composer install/update, it is possible to have Composer packages containing WP Starter templates and so having reusable templates to use in different projects.